Site icon Akron Income Tax Preparation

 Keep Original Receipts to Prove Your Deductions

-Original receipts serve as tangible proof of your expenses, whether they are for business, medical, charitable contributions, or other deductible categories.
+Original receipts serve as tangible proof of your deductions, whether they are for business, medical, charitable contributions, or other deductible categories.
 Without these, you may find it challenging to defend your claims in the event of an audit by the IRS.
 It’s not just about having a receipt; it’s about having the original document, as it carries more weight with the IRS than photocopies or electronic versions.

 Furthermore, organizing these receipts in a systematic manner can streamline the tax filing process, making it less stressful and time-consuming.
 Consider categorizing them by type, date, and amount to have a clear overview of your expenditures.